C SIGNIFICANT ACCOUNTING POLICIES

 Disposal of investments:

-Profit / Loss on sale of investments under the aforesaid three categories is recognised in the Profit and Loss Account.
+I n accordance with the revised norms on investments, Profit / Loss on sale of investments under the aforesaid categories is recognised in the Profit and Loss Account except for equity instruments designated under AFS at the time of initial recognition, in respect of which the gains and losses are transferred from AFS Reserve to the Capital Reserve.
+Hitherto entire Profit / Loss on sale of investments, were recognised in the Profit and Loss Account.
 Cost of investments is determined based on the weighted average cost method.
-The profit from sale of investment under HTM category, net of taxes and transfer to statutory reserve is appropriated from the Profit and
+The profit from sale of investment under HTM and Group Cos. categories, net- off taxes and transfer to statutory reserve is appropriated from the Profit and Loss Account to “Capital Reserve”, in accordance with RBI guidelines.

 Short sale:

-2. Repurchase and reverse repurchase transactions
+2. Repurchase and reverse repurchase transactions:

 Repurchase (Repo) and reverse repurchase (Reverse Repo) transactions are reported as borrowing and lending (lending above 14 days tenor reported as advances) respectively.